ducarme/springable/docs/creating_the_spring_model_csv_file.md

 Along with its $n$ nodes, the **mechanical behavior** must be specified, and optionally the natural length of the line spring.
 If no natural length is provided, the natural length is automatically set to the length defined by the n specified nodes.
 The mechanical behavior describes its intrinsic tension-displacement relation.
-It can be a linear behavior (the line spring follows [Hooke's law](https://en.wikipedia.org/wiki/Hooke%27s_law)) or a nonlinear one (see section [Specifying a nonlinear mechanical behavior](#specifying-a-nonlinear-mechanical-behavior)).
+It can be a linear behavior (the path spring follows [Hooke's law](https://en.wikipedia.org/wiki/Hooke%27s_law)) or a nonlinear one (see section [Specifying a nonlinear mechanical behavior](#specifying-a-nonlinear-mechanical-behavior)).

-To define a line spring, a line with the following structure is added to the section `PATH SPRINGS`.
+To define a path spring, a line with the following structure is added to the section `PATH SPRINGS`.

 `<node index>-<node index>-<node index>-..., <mechanical behavior>, [natural length]`